The Captive City (1952 film): Background

 The screenplay of The Captive City was inspired by the Kefauver Committee's hearings.
 The television broadcast of the hearings attracted huge public interest and educated a broad audience about the issues of municipal corruption and organized crime.
 The tremendous success of the broadcast led to the production of a whole cycle of "exposé" crime films dealing with the dismantling of complex criminal organizations by law enforcement.

 The Captive City had the blessing of senator Kefauver himself: Robert Wise took a print of the film to Washington D. C. to show to senator Kefauver, who not only endorsed it but even gives a written statement in the prologue and appears in the epilogue, cautioning audiences about the evils of organized crime.

+The Captive City was produced by Aspen Productions, owned by Wise and Mark Robson.

 Other notable examples of exposé films include Hoodlum Empire (1952) and The Turning Point (1952).